Visual Cues and Icons in Tableau Desktop

 The arrow icon indicates that a forecast is being displayed for the field.
 This icon is also used on the Forecast Indicator field, which is an automatic field used to distinguish between actual and forecast values.
 See Forecasting.

-The field is from a secondary data source.
+A data source cylinder with an orange tick indicates the field is from a secondary data source.
 See Blend Your Data.

 The field is incompatible with one or more other fields in the view.